rumca-js/crawler-buddy/README.md

  - GET /findj - Retrieves the last crawl information for a specified URL.
     - Query parameter: url (string).
     - Response: Returns JSON with the last crawl details.
- - GET /socialj Provides social and dynamic information about a specified URL.
+ - GET /socialj - Provides social and dynamic information about a specified URL.
     - Query parameter: url (string).
     - Response: Returns JSON with social data.
- - GET /proxy Returns URL data as is, contents, status_code.
+ - GET /proxy - Returns URL data as is, contents, status_code.
 Useful if you try to access page that is only accessible by selenium, or crawlee
     - Response: Passes contents of response, and status code as is
+ - GET /rss Returns RSS data for the link.
+If link does not contain RSS data, then an attempt to find RSS is made
- - GET /linkj Provides link information - canonical links, etc.
+ - GET /linkj - Provides link information - canonical links, etc.
- - GET /feedsj Provides feeds information
+ - GET /feedsj - Provides feeds information

 ## GET request